MerkulovDaniil/hse24/lectures/lec_9/lec_9.md

 . . .

 * No matter what gradient method you provide, there is always a function $f$ that, when you apply your gradient method on minimizing such $f$, the convergence rate is lower bounded as $\mathcal{O}\left(\frac{1}{k^2}\right)$.
-* The key of the proof is to explicitly build a special function $f$.
+* The key to the proof is to explicitly build a special function $f$.

 ## Nesterov’s worst function